 Nitima is an integrative counsellor, life coach and mindfulness teacher.
 She studied Hypnotherapy, Psychotherapy, NLP & Counselling Skills at the Contemporary College of Therapeutic Studies (CCTS ) and is a member of the British Association for Counselling and Psychotherapy (BACP).
 She is also co-founder and head of education at Akanista Mindfulness and has facilitated many workshops at Imperial College, Royal College of arts, and leading corporate companies such as Soho House, Coats, BAT and Save the Children to name a few.
 She has facilitated residential and non residential retreats in the UK and in Portugal.

 Louise holds a 500hour yoga teacher training diploma and shares her practice of yoga, weaving aspects of hatha, ashtangavinyasa and yin yoga.
 Her yoga teaching also draws upon many years of journeying inwards through yoga, spending time in silent retreat with nature and using the ever changing seasons to accept the constant fluctuations of the inner and outer world.

-Lara advises and leads corporate engagement at Akanista Mindfulness.
+Lara advises corporate engagement at Akanista Mindfulness.
 Aside from being an entrepreneur, she is a keen mindfulness practitioner.
-Lara’s mission is to look after people, to teach the values of being kind to yourself and others and to encourage young people to spend time with older people channelling the innocence and wisdom they both share.
+Lara’s mission is to look after people, to teach the values of being kind to yourself and others and to encourage young people to spend time with older people channeling the innocence and wisdom they both share.

 Rahul advises and leads research at Akanista Mindfulness.
 A mindfulness practitioner, he also has a keen interest in understanding the evidence of how the mindfulness practice can improve the well being of individuals and the performance of teams/organizations.
 He is currently a PhD candidate at the Imperial College and actively engaged in the start-up scene in London.